digicert/code-signing-software-trust-action/README.md

 - Require multi-factor authentication (MFA) for signing
 - Prevent unauthorized access or misuse of keys and certificates
 - Enforce consistency and compliance of security policies
-- Protect against malware insertion during software releases
+- Protect against the insertion of malware during software releases
 - Expedite remediation by providing an audit history of all actions taken within your account

 **Software Trust allows you to securely:**